With over 50 direct lenders in our network to compare, we find you the best loan offer available!

 Most instalment loans will have a fixed interest rate.
 The fixed-rate will not respond to the market rates.
 Thus, it can remain high even when the market rates are low.
 This will force the borrower to pay high-interest rates even when there could be an option for lower rates.

 Yes.
 Most lenders have online application platforms.
 You can check the eligibility requirements of the lender before applying for an instalment loan.
+You can also use a broker, like Loanza to connect you with the best lenders.

 Of course.
 You may pay the loan in full early, but you must first contact your creditor.
 Some lenders may charge early repayment fees, so make sure you are aware before taking out a loan.